canhtran/dota2/bot/README.md

 E.g If user key in a common username like "Test" or "Invoker".
 It tooks around 5s to query from opendota api and send back to webhook.
 Counting the time latency between Messenger and Webhook, total it tooks around 10s.
 Because the waiting time is long, facebook will send another POST request to webhook cause the duplicate in the bot answer.
 It may causing the infinitive loops.

-To avoid this happen, I have to change the architect, separate webhook server into 2 smaller server.
+To avoid this happens, I have to change the architect, separate webhook server into 2 smaller server.
 One calls ```webhook_handle_service``` for webhook to handle the message, immediately reply 200Ok back to messenger bot.
 And another server api ```message_handle_api``` to receive message from webhook_handle_api and process with the message.
+The mechanism can be like lambda invoke service.

+Updating: I have fixed the bug by using thread and parallel processing.